Confirmed COVID-19 cases may develop varying symptoms. What should be done at each stage and when is recovery determined?

 According to the information gathered so far, it seems that the virus is not transmitted to the fetus through the uterus and it does not affect the rate of miscarriages or congenital malformations.
 However, an increase in the rate of pre-term births and need for C-sections has been observed among pregnant women with risk factors who have been infected during the second or third trimester.

-Breastfeeding with COVID-19
+Breastfeeding With COVID-19